JimP-lab/FitnessTracker/README.md

 The logo was created with
 leonardo.ai.
 The contact form was created with formpark.
-This app was deployed with GitHub pages.
+Fitness Tracker was deployed with GitHub pages.
 Here is the link to Fitness Tracker: https://jimp-lab.github.io/FitnessTracker/
 Here is the link to formspark.io: